Why Technical Professionals Struggle with People Skills and how to fix?

 It’s always:

-To summarize, technical professionals often struggle with developing soft skills, which can impede their ability to effectively communicate and collaborate with others.
+To summarize, technical professionals often struggle with developing soft skills, which can impede their ability to effectively communicate and collaborate.
 According to a survey conducted by LinkedIn, 59% of hiring managers stated that soft skills are difficult to find in candidates, with communication, teamwork, and problem-solving skills being the most in-demand soft skills.
 Technical professionals’ analytical and logical thinking may hinder their ability to empathize with others, leading to misunderstandings and poor decision-making.

 By doing so, technical professionals can improve their people skills and become more successful in today’s rapidly changing work environment.